Praveenvegulla/PowerBi_Dashboard_Ola/README.md

 # PowerBi_Dashboard_Ola
-Created a Dashboard using Power Bi By Using Dataset of Ola for Data-Driven decision Making of Company
+Created a Dashboard using Power Bi By Using Dataset of Ola for Company to make data Driven Decisions.